The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 Why it’s great:

 It plays well with most ingredients and rarely irritates.
-Perfect for layering under moisturizer.
+Perfect for layering under moisturiser.

 How to use it:

-Apply a niacinamide serum (5–10%) after cleansing, before your moisturizer, on non-retinoid nights.
+Apply a niacinamide serum (5–10%) after cleansing, before your moisturiser, on non-retinoid nights.

 Azelaic Acid